Benderjrk/watcher/README.md

 * `time`:
 * `github.com/fsnotify/fsnotify`: This is the package that will watch the directory and alert for changes.
+* `github.com/mitchellh/go-ps`: This checks the current process being used to we can tell if it's powershell or not

 Now that we understand the imports at the top we can work on the `debounce` functionality.